geohotstan/tinycorp-meetings/2025-03-03/README.md

 ##### **Qazalin** [[00:34:15](https://www.youtube.com/watch?v=hIWzGyEX2do&t=2055)]
 Right.
-Last week I merged cache-before-view.
+Last week I merged cast-before-view.
 So I think that got some speedups.
 We also have fast-viz now.
 So you can actually like viz the beautiful MNIST and BERT.